demisto/content/Packs/VaronisSaaS/Scripts/varonis_alert_post_processing/README.md

 | Tags | post-processing |
 | Cortex XSOAR Version | 6.5.0 |

-This script set varonissaasalertstatus field to closed during post-processing when incident is closed.
+This script set varonissaasalertstatus field to closed during post-processing when an incident is closed.

 ## Inputs
 ---